-There are many different types of residential cleaning companies in every city.
+There are many different types of residential cleaning companies and lots of side hustle cleaning businesses in every city.
 Do your research to identify:

-- Who is running ads to your target market
+- Who is advertising to your target market

 - How long the ads have been running

-Check out all the franchise cleaning businesses, independents, and solo cleaners.
-Use every method you can think of including Google, social media platforms, Yelp, snail mail coupons, etc. To do this efficiently, research those methods that are currently working in your city.
+Furthermore, check out all the franchise cleaning businesses, independents, and solo cleaners.
+Use every method you can think of, including Google, social media platforms, Yelp, snail mail coupons, etc.

-You can see what Merry Maids employees have to say about working for them here.
+You can see what Merry Maids employees have to say about working for them.

 You can assume the ads that have been running for a while are working.
-If they weren’t converting leads into customers, they would not continue running them.
+Indeed, if ads don’t convert leads into customers, then companies will not continue running them.

 For additional help on earning in the house cleaning profession, use my FAQs.